 Becoming a Man (BAM) program for our grade 9 young men.

 Massachusetts Maritime Academy dual enrollment for students in grades 10–12 that can lead to a full-tuition scholarship when admissions criteria is met.

 Families, it is our hope that you become and continue to be active members of our school community.
 Take ownership by attending open house sessions, school parent council meetings, school assemblies and information sessions.
 It is during these meetings that decisions involving your child’s education are made.
-Please be sure to explore this website and sign up for the School Parent Council list serve to ensure you are updated regarding important school events and opportunities on a consistent basis.
+Please be sure to explore this website and sign up for the School Parent Council list-serve to ensure you are updated regarding important school events and opportunities on a consistent basis.

-Students, I encourage you to participate in enrichment programs and extra-curricular activities such as after school community service, job shadowing and internships, school sports, poetry and essay writing with 826 Boston, and much, much more.
+Students, I encourage you to participate in enrichment programs and extra-curricular activities such as after school community service, job shadowing and internships, school sports, poetry and essay writing with 826 Boston, and much more.
+For academic support after school, students are encouraged to go to the Tiger Zone, 826 Boston, and our library, which is open Monday – Thursday until 4 p.m.
+In addition, teachers will continue to provide after school support along with community volunteers for academic tutoring.
 Please explore this website for a full list of opportunities.

 It is my firm belief that shared responsibility and collaboration between the school and home will allow us to build on the successful practices in place so that we work as a unified community toward student success.
 Together, we can and will uphold the school's mission of ensuring all students "reach their full potential and become leaders who will shape the direction of society.”
 Again, we welcome you and look forward to working with you throughout the school year to provide a safe and productive learning environment that supports the success of all students.